stefanthoss/stefandroid-blog/_posts/2021-03-08-pfsense-bufferbloat-high-latency.md

 ## Limiter Bandwidth Testing

-My Cable Internet connection is sold as 400 Mbit/s download and 20 Mbit/s upload.
-Based on speed tests it is realistically more like 420 Mbit/s download and 22 MBit/s upload (I know - surprising!).
-I want to find out what is a good level for the upload limiter queue - slightly above or slightly below the actual upload bandwidth?
+My Cable Internet connection is marketed as 400 Mbit/s download and 20 Mbit/s upload.
+Based on my speed tests it is in reality closer to 420 Mbit/s download and 22 MBit/s upload (I know - very surprising!).
+I want to find out how I should configure the limiter's upload bandwidth - slightly above or slightly below the actual upload bandwidth?
+I'll be focussing on the upload only since I'm not experiencing noticeable bufferbloat with my download connection.

-First a test with a 25 Mbit/s **WanUpload** limiter (slightly above actual upload bandwidth):
+First I run a test with a 25 Mbit/s **WanUpload** limiter (slightly above the actual upload bandwidth):

 ![pfSense WAN gateway with high latency but no packetloss](/assets/images/pfsense-wan-gateway-high-latency.png)

 I'm still experiencing high latency but no packet loss anymore.
-It seems that the limiter is preventing the packet loss but it can't do anything about the latency - the Internet connection is still too slow for what I want to upload.
+It seems that the limiter is preventing the packet loss but it can't do anything about the latency - the Internet connection is still too slow for the throughput I'm trying to push.

-Then a test with a 20 Mbit/s **WanUpload** limiter (slightly below actual upload bandwidth):
+Now I run a test with a 20 Mbit/s **WanUpload** limiter (slightly below the actual upload bandwidth):

 ![pfSense WAN gateway without latency and packetloss](/assets/images/pfsense-wan-gateway-low-latency.png)

 This looks much better.
-I might leave a tiny bit of upload speed on the table, but I finally see low latency and no packet loss.
+I might leave a bit of upload throughput on the table, but I finally see low latency and no packet loss even under maximum upload stress.
 You should definitely set your limiter bandwidth slightly below your actual upload bandwidth to avoid both high latency and packet loss.